 - Drink alcohol in moderation.
 Limit your alcohol intake to no more than 1 drink a day for women and 2 drinks a day for men.

 - To maintain your weight, balance the calories you take in with the calories you burn during physical activity.
-For more information about how to increase your physical activity please read Exercises for Cancer Survivors: Level 1 and Exercises for Cancer Survivors: Level 2.
+For more information about how to increase your physical activity please read Exercise for Cancer Survivors: Level 1 and Exercise for Cancer Survivors: Level 2.

 - To lose weight, lower your food intake and increase your exercise.